 Offices of Winder Gahan at Antioch St and Antioch Ct. circa 1942

 During the commuting hours, 6am-9am and 5 to 7pm every 20 minutes.
 During the remainder of the day, a 40-minute service.
 The fare was 6¢ with transfer privileges to streetcars.
 In 1924 they offered service to run until midnight.
 Before this, bus transportation had been confined to the out-of-town service along the highway.

 In 1928 a new $18,000 Terminal was built in Montclair.
 It was located at the corner of Mountain Blvd and La Salle, a short walk to the Sacramento Northern station.
 The Spanish Style building was designed by local architect Hamilton Murdock and was the first building structure in Montclair.
 An Architectural Guide – Pg.
 276

 J.L.
-“Marty” Martin started working in May 1921 and C.E.
-Pehrson started in September of that same year.
-The met in Montclair at the approximate site of the first terminal and discuss new verses or coaches and how much things had changed.
+“Marty” Martin started working in May 1921, and C.E.
+Pehrson began in September of that same year.
+They met in Montclair at the approximate site of the first terminal and discuss new verses or coaches and how much things had changed.